networkProgrammingDevStock/CiscoAciSolarwindsEqualizer/README.md

 If you have any problem to run this code, or any suggestion to develop this, you can reach me via st.sadik.turgut@gmail.com

 >## Important Notice
->This tool uses Management Port Ip Addresses of your switches in Cisco ACI Fabric
+>This tool uses Management Port Ip Addresses of your switches in Cisco ACI Fabric,
->If you monitor your fabric inline mode, this tool will not be effective.
+>if you monitor your fabric inline mode, this tool will not be effective.